-I am the second of two sons, born and reared up in Lebanon, Tennessee.
-After attending Castle Heights Military Academy in my hometown I attended the University of Alabama for two years.
-I then transferred to Wheaton College (IL) and received both my B.A.
-(1971) and M.A. degrees (1973) at Wheaton.
-I did further study at Northern Seminary (IL) and completed a D. Min degree (1979) at Luther Rice Seminary (Atlanta).
-I was a pastor for twenty years.
-In 1981, while pastoring in Wheaton, I launched a monthly gathering for church leaders called the Whitefield Ministerial Fellowship.
+In 1981, while pastoring in Wheaton, John launched a monthly gathering for church leaders called the Whitefield Ministerial Fellowship.
 This meeting drew men and women from across a wide spectrum of churches and backgrounds.
-This first group led me to establish four Chicago area groups, resulting in a growing social and spiritual network.
-Over time I was regularly interacting with leaders from all denominations over a wide variety of subjects.
-As a result I served diverse congregations as a consultant and spiritual advisor.
+This group led John to eventually establish four similar Chicago area groups, resulting in a growing social and spiritual network.
+Over time he found himself regularly interacting with leaders from all denominations meeting over a wide variety of subjects.
+As a result he began to serve diverse congregations and missions as a consultant and spiritual advisor.
 This journey led to the birth of a new ministry (1991) that became the ACT3 Network some years later.
 In 1992 John left the pastorate and was commissioned by pastors and lay leaders to direct this new mission.
-Having planted one church, and replanted another, I left twenty years of pastoral service on May 1, 1992.

-In the decade of the 1990s my ministry grew dramatically.
-An office was opened and several staff joined me.
-A writing and conference ministry grew during this decade.
-But John says, “Deep inside my heart and soul John 17:20-24 had profoundly gripped me with a vision I could not turn aside by trying.
-(This story is told in my book, Your Church is To Small, Zondervan, 2010).
-Eventually I called this reality missional-ecumenism, which refers to partnering together in Christ’s mission through relationships that lead us into a new obedience to our Lord’s command in John 13:34-35: “You must love each other, just as I have loved you.
+In the decade of the 1990s this new ministry developed dramatically.
+An office was opened and several staff were added.
+An extensive writing, publishing and conference ministry grew during this decade.
+But John says, “Deep inside my heart and soul John 17:20-24 had profoundly gripped me with a vision I could not turn aside no matter how much I tried.”
+(This story is told in John’s book, Your Church is To Small, Zondervan, 2010).
+Eventually John called this developing vision missional-ecumenism, a term which refers to Christians and churches partnering together in Christ’s mission through the kind of relationships that can lead us into a new obedience to our Lord’s command in John 13:34-35: “You must love each other, just as I have loved you.
 If you love each other, everyone will know that you are my disciples.”

-Around 2001 this mission I began in 1991 was significantly re-calibrated around my vision of unity.
-The new name for this mission became ACT3, which is an acronym for Advancing the Christian Tradition in the Third Millennium.
-(This name was adopted in 2006.)
-Today the ACT3 Network empowers leaders and churches to engage in missional partnerships within the whole body of Christ.
-In an age when a new generation of Christians, and non-Christians, is desperately seeking for vital expressions of unity John and his board became persuaded that their experience of relational unity could be be lived and shared with others more widely.
+Around 2002, the mission begun in 1991, was significantly re-calibrated around this vision of unity.
+This is when the new name for this mission became ACT3, which is an acronym for Advancing the Christian Tradition in the Third Millennium.
+(This name was formally adopted in 2006.)
+The ACT3 Network empowered leaders and churches to engage in missional partnerships within the whole body of Christ.
+In an age where a new generation of Christians, and non-Christians, is desperately seeking for vital expressions of unity John and his board became persuaded that their experience of relational unity could be be lived and shared with others more widely.
 The desire of the ACT3 board became clear: “How can we pass this treasure on to others in a way that allows real oneness to become light to the world?”